AlexisObel/Ob3l3xy.github.io/_posts/2023-05-28-HTB-IntroductionToWebApps.md

 > **Q: Check the above login form for exposed passwords.
 Submit the password as the answer.**
 HiddenInPlainSight

-Start by copy pasting the spawn machine’s ip address to the webpage search bar.
-A login page will appear.
+I started by copy pasting the spawn machine’s ip address to the webpage search bar.
+A login page will appeared.

 ![Alt Text](/assets/img/WFP.JPG)

-Click view page source to have access to the source code of the form and it will display as shown below:
+To have access to the source code of the form, I clicked **view page source** and it will display as shown below:

 ![Alt Text](/assets/img/WFP2.JPG)

-If you scroll a bit further down, you will notice some commented code that exposes credentials that can be used to login where the username is **admin** and the password **HiddenInPlainSight**.
-If you try to login with the exposed test credentials, nothing will occur:
+When I scrolled a bit further down, I noticed some commented code that exposed credentials that could be used to login where the username is **admin** and the password **HiddenInPlainSight**.
+When I tried to loginn with the exposed test credentials, nothing occured:

 ![Alt Text](/assets/img/comment.JPG)